mvdnet/decode_docker/README.md

 # Decode Docker deployment

-* Nginx reverse proxy
+* Nginx for static serve or and proxy ( TODO )
 * Flask in Bjoern container - from repo: sguldemond/decode_fieldlab
-* Vue JS served from Nginx - TODO
+* Vue JS served from Nginx? - TODO

 ## settings